exyte/Chat/README.md

 ```
 `messageBuilder`'s parameters:
 - `message` - the message containing user info, attachments, etc.
-- `positionInGroup` - the position of the message in its continuous collection of messages from the same user
+- `positionInUserGroup` - the position of the message in its continuous collection of messages from the same user
 - `showAttachmentClosure` - you can pass an attachment to this closure to use ChatView's fullscreen media viewer

 You may customize the input view (a text field with buttons at the bottom) like this: